kingparra/hpfp/10_-_folds/notes.rst

    Okay, so here’s the thing about the term “catamorphism”:

    “Kata” in Greek means “down”.
 The opposite of “kata” is “ana” which means “up”.

    So we have “catamorphisms” and “anamorphisms”.
 Remember that “morph” means “form”, so a “catamorphism” is a “down-form thing” and an “anamorphism” is an “up-form thing”.

-   But what the heck do “up” and “down” have to do with “forms”.
-   There’s a metaphor that recurs (so to speak) again and again in functional programming between height and complexity:
-   Things that have more structure are upwards and things that have less structure are downwards.
+   But what the heck do “up” and “down” have to do with “forms”?
+There’s a metaphor that recurs (so to speak) again and again in functional programming between height and complexity: Things that have more structure are upwards and things that have less structure are downwards.
    It’s like a tall building: the more structure you have the higher you go.

    So an ``Integer`` is pretty simple, and is downwards of ``[Integer]`` or ``Maybe Integer`` or ``Map String Integer``.

    Functions that go “upwards” in this complexity-space, like from ``Integer -> [Integer]`` are, roughly speaking, anamorphisms.
 Functions that go “downwards” are catamorphisms.